JnyJny/GameOfLife/README.md

 3. Finally, pull out any dead cells from the live set.
 4. Rinse and repeat.

-In order for a python object to participate in a set container, it needs to implement a __hash__ method which should return a unique hash value for the object.
-One lesson I learned was caching the hash value of an object is much more efficient that computing the hash value everytime the method is called.
-I suppose this is not a valid optimization for object's whose hash value can mutate over time, however my cells do not migrate around the world and the uniqueness of the hash is driven by the location of the cell.
+In order for a python object to participate in a set container, it needs to implement a ```__hash__``` method which should return a unique hash value for the object.
+One lesson I learned: cache the hash value of an object.
+It is much more efficient that computing the hash value everytime the method is called.
+I suppose this is not a valid optimization for object's whose hash value can mutate over time, however cells do not migrate around the world and the uniqueness of the hash is driven by the location of the cell.

 This optimization resulted in some very impressive gains in speed;
 from roughly 10 generations a second to around 100 generations a second.

-Some interesting additions might be to compute a generations/sec metric and display it on the status line.

 [1]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life
 [2]: https://github.com/JnyJny/GameOfLife/blob/master/Screenshots/demo-4.gif